 Similarly to marketing and sales, every step of recruiting and hiring now can be tracked and measured.

-This is a relatively new trend in the world of Talent Acquisition, and it has emerged as a result of introduction of new HR technology and the need for improvement.
+This is a relatively new trend in the world of Talent Acquisition, and it has emerged as a result of the introduction of new HR technology and the need for improvement.

-Many recruiters face the same problem – finding and attracting best talent.
+Many recruiters face the same problem – finding and attracting the best talent.
 Since people are the biggest and most important drivers of every company’s success, the importance of bringing talented people is huge.

 Not knowing what are the reasons for not finding, attracting and hiring the right people makes it impossible to fix and improve the process.
 This is why many employers have turned to data-driven recruiting and HR analytics.

 Data-driven recruiting has proven to improve some of the most important hiring metrics such as time to hire, cost to hire and quality of hire.